ncw/cwtool/README.md

 ```
   -c, --channels int       channels to generate (default 1)
       --farnsworth float   Increase character spacing to match this WPM
-      --file string        File to play morse from (optional)
+      --file string        File to play Morse from (optional)
       --frequency float    HZ of morse (default 600)
   -h, --help               help for play
       --out string         WAV file for output instead of speaker
   -s, --samplerate int     sample rate in samples/s (default 8000)
-      --stdin              If set play morse from stdin
+      --stdin              If set play Morse from stdin
       --wpm float          WPM to send at (default 25)
 ```